 Centre for Social Investment (CSI)

 The Centre for Social Investment (CSI) is a research centre at the Max-Weber-Institute for Sociology in the Faculty of Economics and Social Sciences of Heidelberg University.
-It sees itself as an interdisciplinary centre in research, education and training as well as a transdisciplinary partner for the third sector.
+It was founded 2006 and sees itself as an interdisciplinary centre in research, education and training as well as a transdisciplinary partner for the third sector.

 Interdisciplinary, international approach